x4v13r1120/CSharpCourse/README.md

 ### Assumptions

 -   The courses will be available for the duration of the semester.
--   I have all required software.
+-   I have need to dowload required software.
--   I can skip the Installing and Using Python units.
+-   I wont need to pay for the course

 ### Stakeholders